adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Now we have a very runtime intensive scenario, with workers as bottleneck, API is keeping up with a very low response time (~100ms).
+Now we have a very runtime intensive scenario, with workers as bottleneck, API is keeping up with a low response time (~100ms).

 #### Laravel PgSQL scenario 1